djvill/APLS/doc/layer-reference/typology.md

 Since alignment is relative to the layer's scope, these are broken down by scope too:

-{% include layer-table.html property="alignment" categories="complete interval,sub-interval" row_property="scope" row_categories="span,phrase,word,segment" exclude_proj="temp,testing" %}
+{% include layer-table.html property="alignment" categories="complete interval,sub-interval" row_property="scope" row_categories="span,phrase,word,segment" exclude_proj="temp" %}

 There aren't currently any timepoint layers in APLS.